 Real estate: To use an affidavit to claim real estate:

-Simplified probate for small estates.
-Some small estates qualify for a simplified version of the probate process.
-An estate will qualify for simplified probate if the its value (less mortgages and liens) is less than the total value of:
+Simplified probate for all estates.
+Some small estates qualify for a simplified version of the probate process, called summary probate An estate will qualify for simplified probate if its value (less mortgages and liens) is less than the total value of:

 For more information on probate shortcuts, see Probate Shortcuts in Arizona.